For Grantseekers

 The Disability Rights Fund and Disability Rights Advocacy Fund are grantmaking collaboratives that support organizations of persons with disabilities (OPDs) around the world to build diverse movements, ensure inclusive development agendas, and achieve equal rights and opportunity for all.

-Please read on for information about our biannual Request for Proposals (RFP) process.
+Please read on for information about our annual Request for Proposals (RFP) process.

 Funding Streams & Priority Areas